Report a Non-academic-related Incident

 Smoke-Free & Tobacco Free Campus

-Notice: Effective Aug.
-23, 2017, CSUCI will be smoke and tobacco-free.
-The following will not be allowed:
+Effective Aug.
+23, 2017, CSUCI became smoke and tobacco-free in keeping with CSU policy.
+The following is not allowed on campus:

 CSUCI will neither encourage nor tolerate hostile interpersonal conduct related to the enforcement of this policy.
 If you encounter a student who violates the policy and disregards your requests for them to stop, contact The Dean of Students office at 805-437-8512, smoke-free@csuci.edu, or by submitting a report at the link above.